Ports of Call

 Vamizi Island © vamizi.com

-Maputo has a number of sights to see, including dilapidated but still grand buildings left over from colonial days, the colourful stalls at the Central Market near the waterfront, and the vast seafood market with its freshly-caught squid and barracuda waiting to be fried up on the spot.
+Maputo has a number of sights to see, including many grand but dilapidated buildings left over from colonial days, the colourful stalls at the Central Market near the waterfront, and the vast seafood market with its freshly-caught squid and barracuda waiting to be fried up on the spot.
 You can also enjoy a stroll along the promenade, or take advantage of the best nightlife and live music in Mozambique.
-There aren't great urban beaches in Maputo, but the sandy beachfront of Catembe is only a ferry ride away.
+There aren't any great urban beaches in Maputo, but the sandy beachfront of Catembe is only a ferry ride away.

 Mundo's - Sports bar serving pizza, pasta and Portuguese food